East High School (Sioux City, Iowa): Vocal music

-The Vocal Music Program at East High School offers ten choral ensembles, providing a variety of opportunities including modern a cappella and show choir.
-The Choirs at East present four concerts each year in addition to an authentic Renaissance Madrigal Dinner every December.
-While under the direction of Paula Keeler, East High School earned the distinction of being the first (and, to this day, one of the only) to place 28 singers (the maximum in Iowa) in the All-State Chorus.
-The premier ensemble, the Chamber Choir has performed in some of our country's finest performance venues, including four appearances at New York City's Carnegie Hall.
-They have earned awards at competitions throughout the country, including Grand Champion, Best Choral Tone, and Best Repertoire at FAME Los Angeles (2008), Best Repertoire and First Runner-Up at FAME Chicago (2010), Grand Champion, Best Soprano, Alto, Tenor, and Bass Sections at the Grand River Concert Choir Competition (2012), First Runner-Up at FAME Chicago (2014), and Grand Champion, Best Choral Tone, and Best Repertoire at Heart Of America-Cincinnati (2017).
-In 2013, they were a featured ensemble in the University of South Dakota's Vocal Arts Festival; and in 2016, they participated in Morningside College's Choral Composition Competition Festival, where the work they performed ("A Prep-School Boy" by Joshua Fishbein) received First Prize.
+The Vocal Music Program at East High School has ten choral ensembles, including modern a cappella and show choir.
+The Choirs at East give four concerts each year in addition to a Renaissance Madrigal Dinner every December.
+The Chamber Choir has performed at Carnegie Hall.
+They have won awards at competitions throughout the country, including Grand Champion, Best Choral Tone, and Best Repertoire at FAME Los Angeles (2008), Best Repertoire and First Runner-Up at FAME Chicago (2010), Grand Champion, Best Soprano, Alto, Tenor, and Bass Sections at the Grand River Concert Choir Competition (2012), First Runner-Up at FAME Chicago (2014), and Grand Champion, Best Choral Tone, and Best Repertoire at Heart Of America-Cincinnati (2017).
+In 2016, they came first in Morningside College's Choral Composition Competition Festival.